Tech-FZ/EmuGUI/README.md

 1. Install Python 3.
 You can either compile the source code or get it from your distribution's repositories.
 2. Install QEMU using one of the commands listed on Installation (Linux).
 3. Install Git using the install command of your distribution.
 4. Install Visual Studio Code.
-You can get it from https://code.visualstudio.com/download
+You can get it [here](https://code.visualstudio.com/download)
 5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 6. Open Visual Studio Code in that folder.
 7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip PyInstaller PyQt6 PyQt6-tools PySide6 python-magic requests`.
 You can try getting a VENV working but I personally have problems with using Python virtual environments on Linux.